-Arnold, a Republican, was the representative for Rhode Island's 2nd congressional district from 1895 to 1897.
+Arnold was the representative for Rhode Island’s 2nd congressional district and was a Republican.
+He served from 1895 to 1897.

 From Dec 1887 to Mar 1897, Arnold missed 480 of 1,069 roll call votes, which is 44.9%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.